Engee documentation

 Creation

-The system object constructor can be called in the following ways:
+The constructor of a system object can be called in the following ways:

-• object = EngeePhased.UCA creates a uniform circular array (UCA) consisting of five identical isotropic antenna elements, EngeePhased.IsotropicAntennaElement with by default property values.
-The elements are uniformly distributed on a circle of radius 0.5 m.
-Example:
+• object = EngeePhased.UCA creates a uniform circular array (UCA) consisting of five identical isotropic antenna elements, EngeePhased.IsotropicAntennaElement with default property values*.
+The elements are evenly distributed around a circle with a radius of 0.5 m.

 sUCA = EngeePhased.UCA

-• object = EngeePhased(Name=Value) creates a uniform circular array (UCA) with each specified property Name (name) set to the specified Value (value).
+• object = EngeePhased(Name=Value) creates a uniform circular grid (UCA) with each specified Name property set to the specified Value.
 You can specify additional arguments as a name-value pair in any order (Name1=Value1,…,NameN=ValueN).
-Example:

 sUCA = EngeePhased.UCA(NumElements=3, Radius=7.5)

-• object = EngeePhased(N,R) creates creates a uniform circular array (UCA) with a value of N for the NumElements property and a value of R for the Radius property.
-This syntax creates a uniform circular array consisting of isotropic antenna elements, EngeePhased.IsotropicAntennaElement.
-Example:
+• object = EngeePhased(N,R) creates creates a uniform circular grid (UCA) with the value N for the numElements property and the value R for the Radius property.
+This syntax creates a uniform circular array consisting of isotropic antenna elements., EngeePhased.IsotropicAntennaElement.

 sUCA = EngeePhased.UCA(N,R)

-• object = EngeePhased(N,R,Name=Value) creates a uniform circular array (UCA) with a value of N for property NumElements and a value of R for property Radius, and the other specified properties Name (name) set to the specified Value (value).
-Example:
+• object = EngeePhased(N,R,Name=Value) creates a uniform circular grid (UCA) with the value N for the numElements property and the value R for the Radius property, and other specified Name properties set to the specified Value.

 sUCA = EngeePhased.UCA(N, R, ArrayNormal="x")